fuzhenn/tbn-packer/README.md

 //pack tangent and normal to a quaternion packTangentFrame(q, tangent, normal);
 const n = [], t = [];
-//unpack a give quaternion to a normal and tangent. unpackQuaternion(q, n, t);
+//unpack a given quaternion to a normal and tangent. unpackQuaternion(q, n, t);
 ```